Wingrave

-Wingrave is a village in Buckinghamshire, England, about four miles north east of Aylesbury and three miles south west of Wing.
+Wingrave is a village in Buckinghamshire, England, about four miles northeast of Aylesbury and three miles southwest of Wing.

 The civil parish is called Wingrave with Rowsham within Buckinghamshire district and incorporates the hamlet of Rowsham.

 Wingrave is twinned with La Bouëxière in France.

 Etymology

 Its name occurs in the Domesday Book as Withungrave and in 1163 as Wiungraua.
 It comes from Old English Wiwinga grāf or Wēoinga grāf = "the grove of the people referred to by Wing, Buckinghamshire" or "the grove of the people of the heathen temple".

 Architecture

 Around the recreation ground and in other parts of the village are many houses and cottages of varying sizes, constructed in Tudor Revival style, erected by Hannah de Rothschild in the 19th century.
 These houses, which display her personal cypher 'H de R' were homes for estate employees.
 They remained part of the Mentmore Estate until well into the 20th century and are very sought after today, commanding a very high price.

 The old village school was also funded by Hannah De Rothschild and was opened by William Gladstone, the prime minister of the day.
 It remained as the village school until just before the Second World War, when it closed when a new larger school was built.
 It was then used as the village hall until 1976, when it was converted into two fantastic houses extremely sought after for its historic features and history.